 We’re all familiar with the @ character, pronounced “at-sign” in English because of its use in e-mail addresses.
 Apparently it was chosen by the originator of e-mails because it was an available character in the old 7-bit ASCII (American Code for Information Interchange) code set which would never appear in anybody’s real name.

 The @-sign has a huge variety of translations in other languages.
 In Spain it used to represent an “arroba” which is how it is still pronounced.
 An arroba is a traditional measure of weight, somewhere around 11 kg.
-In other languages it’s called “little monkey”, “monkey’s tail”, “snail”, “little dog”, etc. For an extensive list, see:
+In other languages it’s called “little monkey”, “monkey’s tail”, “snail”, “little dog”, etc. Look here for a more an extensive list.